BACTERIAL COMMUNITY SHIFTS OF A HIGH MOUNTAIN LAKE IN RESPONSE TO VARIABLE SIMULATED CONDITIONS: AVAILABILITY OF NUTRIENTS, LIGHT AND OXYGEN

 Authors

-• THOMAS HORATH Department of Microbiology, Institute of Plant Biology, University of Zurich, Zollikerstrasse 107, 8008 Ziirich, Switzerland
+• THOMAS HORATH Department of Microbiology, Institute of Plant Biology, University of Zurich, Zollikerstrasse 107, 8008 Ziirich, Switzerland, Switzerland

-• KURT HANSELMANN Department of Microbiology, Institute of Plant Biology, University of Zurich, Zollikerstrasse 107, 8008 Ziirich, Switzerland
+• KURT HANSELMANN Department of Microbiology, Institute of Plant Biology, University of Zurich, Zollikerstrasse 107, 8008 Ziirich, Switzerland, Switzerland

 We studied bacterial population composition shifts by exposing natural water samples to variable simulated environmental conditions.